amirongit/notecode/elasticsearchInAction.md

         }
         ```
 - fetches documents whose value of "field" is present in "values"
-- items of "values" are compared against each single token without getting analyzed one by one
 #### The Term Lookup Query
 - modification of terms query
 - used to build queries based on obtained values from other documents (possibly of other indices)